|

 Matthews was her brother and teacher.
 He was Jake the Fisherman

-in the Columbia production of Porgy and Bess and St. Ignatius
+in the Columbia production of Porgy and Bess and he was St.

 |